BERLIN. Hungerford Nature Center,

 among other classics, and raised his family between 1874 and 1891, his most productive period as an author.
 The house features one of only two domestic interiors designed by Louis Comfort Tiffany that is open to the public.
 The house was also named by National Geographic

 as one of the Ten Best Historic Homes in the World, with Mount Vernon and Monticello being the only other U.S. houses so designated.
 The tour includes the Clemens family's living quarters and also highlights the servants' wing with the kitchen, butler's pantry, and more.
-A 33,000-sq.-ft. museum center offers a permanent orientation exhibit, 1,000-sq.-ft. museum store, 176-seat lecture hall, 2,000-sq.-ft. exhibition gallery, 75-seat theater for viewing of introductory video by Ken Burns, two classrooms, and expanded visitor amenities.
-Open 9:30 A.M.-5:30 P.M. daily; closed Tues., Jan.-Feb.; closed New Year's Day, Easter Sunday, Independence Day, Thanksgiving, Christmas Eve, and Christmas.
+A 33,000-sq.-ft. museum center offers a permanent orientation exhibit, 1,000-sq.-ft. museum store, 176-seat lecture hall, 2,000-sq.-ft. exhibition gallery, 75-seat theater for viewing of an introductory video by Ken Burns, two classrooms, and expanded visitor amenities.
+Open 10:00 A.M.-4:30 P.M. daily as well as some evenings; closed Tues., Jan.-Feb.; closed New Year's Day, Easter Sunday, Independence Day, Thanksgiving, Christmas Eve, and Christmas.
 Visitors should allow a minimum of two hours for tour and museum center.
-Admission: $20.00 adults (17-64); $18.00 seniors (65+); $11.00 children (6-16); children under 6, free.
+Admission varies depending on age, type of tour, and manner of purchase: range $11.00 to $28.50.